 Historically lines of mature Horse Chestnut trees followed the north south and east west avenues but a number of these have died.
-The remaining Horse Chestnuts are all showing signs of infestation by leaf minor Cameraria ohridella, which results in brown blotches on the leaves and defoliation.
-There is a tree replacement strategy in place, which was initiated in 2015, using Sweet Chestnut to replace the majority of the trees and leaving a small number as standing deadwood, thereby providing valuable habitat features for wildlife.
-This strategy aligns with SADC's Tree Action Plan & Policy 2015/16 and Sustainability and Climate Crisis Strategy 2020, which aim to increase the number and quality of trees within the district.
+The remaining Horse Chestnuts are all showing signs of infestation by leaf minor Cameraria ohridella, which results in discolouration of the leaves and increased susceptibility to infection, which in turn can result in mortality.
+There is a tree replacement strategy in place, which was initiated in 2015, using Sweet Chestnut to replace the majority of the trees and leaving a small number as standing deadwood, thereby providing valuable habitat features for wildlife while maintaining the historic appearance of the avenues.
+This strategy aligns with St Albans City and District Council's (SADC) Tree Action Plan & Policy 2015/16 and Sustainability and Climate Crisis Strategy 2020, which aim to increase the number and quality of trees within the district.